meteor/meteor/content/deployment.md

 This will provide you with a bundled application `.tar.gz` which you can extract and run without the `meteor` tool.
 The environment you choose will need the correct version of Node.js and connectivity to a MongoDB server.

 Depending on the version of Meteor you are using, you should install the proper version of `node` using the appropriate installation process for your platform.
-* Node 4.6.2 for *Meteor 1.4.x*
-* Node 0.10.43 for *Meteor 1.3.x and earlier*
+To find out which version of `node` you should use, run `meteor node -v`.
+For example, if you are using Meteor 1.6, the version of `node` you should use is 8.8.1.

 > If you use a mis-matched version of Node when deploying your application, you will encounter errors!